 Committing Mail Fraud

-Synthetic Identity Creation
+Creating a Synthetic Identity

-Scammers can combine your ID number or SSN with a different name and birthdate to create an entirely new fake identity.
+Scammers can combine your ID number or SSN with a different name and date of birth to create an entirely new fake identity.
 They can then build up credit and commit fraud under this new persona, and the crimes would get linked back to your records.
 It’s challenging for law enforcement to apprehend criminals who use synthetic identities because it’s difficult to distinguish genuine identities from fake ones.

 If your ID gets stolen, the personal information featured on it can give thieves a head start in orchestrating identity theft and committing fraudulent activities in your name.
 However, identity theft can often be prevented with these steps:

-• Monitor accounts and credit reports—As soon as you realize your ID is lost or stolen, check your financial statements and credit reports for signs of fraud, such as unauthorized charges or new accounts opened in your name.
+• Review accounts and credit reports—As soon as you realize your ID is lost or stolen, check your financial statements and credit reports for signs of fraud, such as unauthorized charges or new accounts opened in your name.
 Report anything suspicious immediately

 • File a police report—File a police report about the lost or stolen ID.
 Get a copy of the report in case creditors or agencies need verification of the incident